arangodb/docs/3.10/security-security-options.md

   for retrieving deployment information.
 It can have the following values:
   - `disabled`: support info API is disabled.
   - `jwt`: support info API can only be accessed via superuser JWT.
-  - `admin`: the support info API can only be accessed by admin users (this includes superusers and superuser JWTs). by admin users only.
+  - `admin` (default): the support info API can only be accessed by admin users and superuser JWTs.
   - `public`: everyone with access to the `_system` database can access the support info API.